 Should Americans be forced to pledge allegiance to the American flag or be allowed to deface the flag as a sign or protest?
 What does the Constitution say about it?
 These issues and more concerning the flag have been a hotly debated topic among Supreme Court Justices since the World War II era.

 At least five Supreme Court decisions since then have dealt with American flag-related issues.
-The first two cases about the Pledge of Allegiance to the flag presented an extreme case at the Court, with the Justices deciding one case one way, and then three years later, reversing their own decision..
+The first two cases about the Pledge of Allegiance to the flag presented a case at the Court, with the Justices deciding one case one way, and then three years later, reversing their own decision.
 A third case in the 1970s overturned a Massachusetts law banning the wearing of a small flag on a pair of jeans.
 And two controversial cases in 1989 and 1990 resulted in decisions allowing protesters to burn the American flag under certain circumstances, as a right protected by the First Amendment.

 The opinions in these decisions reveal that Justices considered “liberal” and “conservative” have fallen on different sides of the flag question.
 For example, Justice John Paul Stevens, widely considered a liberal justice, strongly condemned the Court’s 1989 decision to allow flag burning in the Texas v.
 Johnson case, joining with other conservative justices including Chief Justice William Rehnquist.